AC-BO-Hackathon/BOPE-GPT/README.md

 `Suppose you're managing a Fischer-Tropsch synthesis process, Option A: regime of 0.6 CO conversion, 0.0 methane production, 0.1 paraffins, 0.8 light oleffins.
 Option B: regime of 0.8 CO conversion, 0.1 methane production, 0.2 paraffins, 0.6 light oleffins.
 Choose only one option, only answer with 'Option A' or 'Option B'`

-The numbers from the model output are entered to prompt as
+The numbers from the model output are entered to prompt as strings with one decimal, to simplify the input and provide some fuzziness in the LLM decision (after prompt engineering, we realise that numbers with many decimals are not well intepreted by the free Cohere API LLM"

 **An app to rule them all**